natla/softuni-python/README.md

 # softuni-python
-SoftUni - Python 3 Programming open course
+SoftUni <br>
-Homework
+homework for the Python 3 Programming course